-HRSA develops standard operating procedures and policies; assures that the agency and its stakeholders are integrated into Federal emergency preparedness resources; and disseminates information to stakeholders and ensure situational awareness.
+HRSA develops standard operating procedures and policies; assures that the agency and its stakeholders are integrated into Federal emergency preparedness, response, and recovery activities; and disseminates information to stakeholders.

 HRSA recommends that grantees take advantage of local and state disaster assistance programs and assistance available through nongovernmental organizations and apply to Federal disaster assistance programs.

-A presidential Major Disaster Declaration puts into motion long-term federal recovery programs, some of which are matched by state programs.
-FEMA Disaster AID Programs help public entities (public assistance) and disaster victims (individual assistance), and help individuals and organizations minimize future risk (hazard mitigation).
+A presidential Major Disaster Declaration puts into motion long-term Federal recovery programs, some of which are matched by state programs.
+FEMA disaster aid programs help public entities (public assistance) and disaster survivors (individual assistance), and help individuals and organizations minimize future risk (hazard mitigation).

-Learn more: Public Assistance: Local, State, Tribal and Non-Profit (FEMA)
+Learn more: Public Assistance: Local, State, Tribal and Private Non-Profit (FEMA)

 Grantee patients and staff can seek assistance from a Disaster Recovery Center, where disaster victims can meet with program representatives and get information about aid and the recovery process.